dstrazzeri/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+A token is a piece of software that is used to make security choices and store tamper-proof data about a system entity.
+When a token is usually only used to represent security information, it can also hold free-form data that can be added while the token is being formed.

 2. What steps can you take in your web apps to keep your data secure?

+Keep your Software Up-to-Date.
+Enforce a Strong Password Policy.
+Encrypt your Login Pages.
+Use a Secure Host.
+Keep your Website Clean.
+Backup your Data.
+Scan your Website for Vulnerabilities.
+Hire a Security Expert.
+Etc.

 3. Describe how web servers work.

+Web servers are simply computer programs that serve web pages when they are requested through a web client.
+The devices that operate this program are known as servers, and the terms web server and server are practically interchangeable.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST: Creates a new resource.
+GET: Retrieves a resource.
+PUT: Updates an existing resource.
+DELETE: Deletes a resource.